POSIX Shared Memory API.

 #t if the current platform supports POSIX shared memory, #f otherwise.

-shm-open is a wrapper around shm_open, which analogous to the UNIX system call open(2).
+shm-open is a wrapper around shm_open, which is analogous to the UNIX system call open(2).

 Argument PATH specifies the shared memory object to be created or opened.
 For portable use, name should have an initial slash (/) and contain no embedded slashes.